sacridini/Awesome-Geospatial/README.md

 * [mapboxgl-powerbi](https://github.com/mapbox/mapboxgl-powerbi) - Mapbox GL PowerBI custom visual.
 * [mapshaper-proj](https://github.com/mbloch/mapshaper-proj) - A JavaScript port of the Proj.4 map projection library.
 * [NASA WebWorldWind](https://github.com/NASAWorldWind/WebWorldWind) - The NASA WorldWind Javascript SDK (WebWW) includes the library and examples for creating geo-browser web applications and for embedding a 3D globe in HTML5 web pages.
+* [openaq](https://github.com/nickolasclarke/openaq) - A JS client for the OpenAQ API.
+OpenAQ is a non-profit organization empowering communities around the globe to clean their air by harmonizing, sharing, and using open air quality data.
 * [OpenLayers](http://openlayers.org/) - Open source AJAX library.
 * [OSM Building](https://osmbuildings.org/) - A JavaScript library for visualizing OpenStreetMap building geometry on 2D and 3D maps.
 * [overpass-turbo](https://github.com/tyrasd/overpass-turbo) - A web based data mining tool for OpenStreetMap using Overpass API.